How to Turn an Internship Into a Job

 Seek Input From Supervisor and Colleagues on Your Job Performance

 Communicating with employers on your job performance will provide an opportunity for you to improve and make the necessary changes during the course of your internship.
 This input can be crucial in helping you to improve your job performance through clarification of the supervisor's expectations.
-Problems can often be avoided once expectations have been openly communicated and everyone is clearly on the same page.
+Problems can often be avoided once expectations have been openly communicated and everyone is on the same page.

 Tackle Easy, Repetitive Tasks With Enthusiasm